The use of a tense in a passive sentence must be the same as that in the active sentence.

 - Passive: My cat is being chased by their dog.

-- Active: The men have loaded the sheep onto trucks.
+- Active: The men have loaded sacks of potatoes onto trucks.
+Active: The men have loaded the sheep onto trucks.

-- Passive: The sheep have been loaded onto trucks (by the men).
+- Passive: Sacks of potatoes have been loaded onto trucks (by the men).

-- Active: My wife kicked me on my knee.
+- Active: That kid kicked me on my knee.

-- Passive: I was kicked on my knee (by my wife).
+- Passive: I was kicked on my knee by that kid.

 - Active: The hunter had shot two wild boars.